Category Archives: France

 Friday was another wonderful day, hitting the frothiest lines we could find (left) and drifting with the breeze under the overhanging limestone walls.
 Only one rapid flipped Steve’s rigid SoT out of the blue, while the following Yak just hung up on the same rock, pivoted round and slid off.

 At times stiff a breeze blew along the gorge, either in our face or our backs, depending on the orientation of the meander.
-As the walls subsided towards the take-out at Sauze near St Martin (left), that turned into a strong backwind which rushed us downriver.
+As the walls subsided towards the take-out at Sauze near St Martin, that turned into a strong backwind which rushed us downriver.
 At one point after a break, I swam out with my boat and planned to get in it off the water just to remind myself it was easy, but the little tab I was holding onto broke and the boat was gone like a balloon in a gale.
 Just as well Steve was downriver to catch it.

 At Sauze beach the rental outfits’ vans and trailers line up to retrieve their clients and SoTs.
 Me, I didn’t want to get off the river, but our original plan to paddle on for a day to Pont Saint Esprit was only possible with our own boats.
 Steve could have bought another cheapie from a toy shop but it would have meant rushing for tomorrow’s train from Avignon.
 So it was time to roll up the Yak on this mini adventure and head for out allocated patch in the Camping Municipal.